JavaScript Bundle Optimization & Code Splitting

 value: metric.value,

-device: navigator.hardwareConcurrency || 'unknown',
+cores: navigator.hardwareConcurrency || 0,

-connection: navigator.connection?.effectiveType || 'unknown'
+connection: navigator.connection?.effectiveType || 'unknown',

 }